Naveen Jindal School of Management Alumni Spotlight

 From real estate to healthcare management, to information technology and finance, we are proud to shine a spotlight on some of our alumni whose career paths are representative of the many employment options to which a degree from the Naveen Jindal School of Management can lead.
 With more than 29,000 alumni, the Jindal School is impacting the culture of business in the U.S. and beyond.

 The following JSOM graduate agreed to have his information posted.
 If you are an alumnus and willing to share your information, please contact Caroline Mandel, Assistant Director, Development Communications and Donor Relations.

-Luis was featured in the Fall 2013 issue of Hispanic Executive for his accomplishments in marketing and communications.
+Gigi was featured in the August 2011 issue of Austin Woman Magazine.
 Read the story here.